-How much has the Account-Based Marketing evolved in the last 12-18 months?
+How much has Account-Based Marketing evolved in the last 12-18 months?

 I’d say there has been a lot more experimenting with ABM in the last year and that created even more demand for more precise data and actionable results.

 How does Influ2 serve contextual content to customers?
-How does website strategy differ from mobile customers – what benefits Influ2 has over the non-users?
+How does website strategy differ from mobile customers – what benefits does Influ2 have over the non-users?

 Influ2 has a unique take on serving content through ads.
 Person-based advertising approach Influ2 uses, means that you select specific people to show your ads to, and you control which content they see and how often.
 So, you can create different ad campaigns for different personas and contextualize content for every persona.